GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         jinja_environment = jinja2.Environment(loader = jinja2.FileSystemLoader(template_dir))
         ```

-    1. Add constants. `THUMBNAIL_BUCKET` is the name of the GCS bucket you created in Set Up step #8 to store the thumbnails of photos uploaded to your GCS photos bucket. `PHOTO_BUCKET` is the name of the GCS bucket you created in Set Up step #5 to store the photos uploaded to your shared photo album. `NUM_NOTIFICATIONS_TO_DISPLAY` regulates the maximum number of notifications displayed on the home/notifications page of your web application. `MAX_LABELS` regulates the maximum number of labels obtained for each photo using Cloud Vision.
+    1. Add constants. `THUMBNAIL_BUCKET` is the name of the GCS bucket you created in Set Up step #8 to store the thumbnails of photos uploaded to your GCS photo bucket. `PHOTO_BUCKET` is the name of the GCS bucket you created in Set Up step #5 to store the photos uploaded to your shared photo album. `NUM_NOTIFICATIONS_TO_DISPLAY` regulates the maximum number of notifications displayed on the home/notifications page of your web application. `MAX_LABELS` regulates the maximum number of labels obtained for each photo using Cloud Vision.

         ```py
         THUMBNAIL_BUCKET = '[GCS THUMBNAIL BUCKET NAME]'